 Key Takeaway: Describe game mechanics, not personality types.

 A: Digital games with investigation tools can help introverts work independently while extroverts coordinate group activities.
 But a well-designed traditional game with balanced investigation and social phases works equally well.
-Digital isn't inherently superior—it's just another tool for balancing needs.
+Digital is not inherently superior—it is just another tool for balancing needs.

 Key Takeaway: The best tool matches your group's needs, not the technology itself.